ucb-bar/hammer/README.md

  * SYNTHESIS_TOOL: The tool that will be used to synthesize a design.
 The primary tool supported here is Synopsys's Design Compiler (the "dc" addon).

+ * FORMAL_TOOL: The tool that will be used to formally verify a design.
+The primary tool supported here is Synopsys's Formality (the "formality" addon).

 Source for the various addons can be found in src/addons.

 ### Running on a Cluser